 Students on the BSc Psychology and Psychology with Professional Placement programmes will undertake weekly laboratory practical classes throughout first and second year.
 These will develop your research methods and design skills and provide you with training in analytical methods and statistics.
-You will collect data during the classes from class mates or other set tasks.
+You will collect data during the classes from classmates or other set tasks.
 This will provide you with the background to undertake a group project in Level 2 and an individual large piece of research in Level 3.
 Due to timetabling constraints, we are unable to change your allocated laboratory day, other than in the most exceptional circumstances (e.g. caring responsibilities).
-If you do have an exceptional case to change your allocated lab class day, you should contact Claire Wright, the Undergraduate Education Secretary in the first instance to submit your request for consideration.
+If you do have an exceptional case to change your allocated lab class day, you should contact Dr. Katrin Dudgeon (Lab Co-ordinator) in the first instance to submit your request for consideration.
+One-off swaps of lab classes are not permitted under any circumstances.